KenjiEndo15/breakingbAD/README.md

 breakingbAD is a plateform for cybersecurity enthusiasts to conduct vulnerability research in an easy and fast way.
 The current laboratory is Active Directory oriented.

 ## Main credits
 This project wouldn't exist without [GOAD (Game of Active Directory)](https://github.com/Orange-Cyberdefense/GOAD).
-My laboratory is heavily inspired by it (credits to [Mayfly](https://github.com/Mayfly277)) and I strongly recommend giving it a try.
+My laboratory is inspired by it (credits to [Mayfly](https://github.com/Mayfly277)) and I strongly recommend giving it a try.

 ## Features
 ### Vulnerabilities